jlcarr/LeetCode/README.md

 - **Memory**: 65 MB
 - **Solution**: We can just build a map of each value to its adjacents, and then find one end by an entry that only has 1 neighbor.
 We then walk through to the other end.

+### Problem 1749
+- **Name**: Maximum Absolute Sum of Any Subarray
+- **Runtime**: 75 ms
+- **Memory**: 28.46 MB
+- **Solution**: Keep track of the accumulated sum, as well as the maximum and mimimum value it reaches so far.
+We can take the difference between the max and min sums to get the largest subarray in absolute value.

 ### Problem 1751
 - **Name**: Maximum Number of Events That Can Be Attended II
 - **Runtime**: 912 ms